 As assessed in Section 5, the Site is near both Meirionnydd Oakwoods and Bat Sites SAC and Pen Llyn a'r Sarnau SAC.
-It is therefore recommended that a HRA is undertaken to further assess the impacts of this development on the SACs.
+A HRA has been undertaken to further assess the impacts of this development on the SACs.
 As there are no species or habitats present on Site that are reflected in the SAC designations, it is considered likely that the works could be screened out without specific mitigation following consultation with NRW.
+The full assessment of impact on the SACs is contained in the HRA report submitted alongside this report (ref: C0233-ATM-GES-OX-RP-X-0002).